a-lurker/a-lurker.github.io/docs/luup-engine.md

 Two additional arguments:
 - start time as a UNIX timestamp
-- start time as a UNIX timestamp
+- end   time as a UNIX timestamp

 Returns a table, containing two nested tables, with the historical result as times and values. eg